 The city is very walkable if you can stand the heat.
 You do not really need a car once there, unlike Managua.
 The locals get around by bicycle and walking, and if you need to get across town you can take a taxi.
 However, to go to the places outside the city, such as the beach, a car is convenient.

-Definitely have to go to the oldest restaurant in town, located in the heart of Leon, in the opposite corner of the Basilica Cathedral called "El Sesteo", it has diverse menu from typical local food and beverages to fast food.
+Definitely go to the oldest restaurant in town, located in the heart of Leon, in the opposite corner of the Basilica Cathedral called "El Sesteo", it has a diverse menu ranging from typical local food and beverages to fast food.
 Definitely worth trying.

 |Bigfoot Hostel||Media Cuadra al sur, Banco Procredito||Hostel||-|

 |Hostal Colibrí||Iglesia de La Recolección 1/2 cuadra al norte||Guesthouse||82|

 |Hostal Tortuga Booluda (The Lazy Turtle)||Calle Marcoleta 517, 3.5 cuadras al oeste del parq De la Iglesia San Juan de Dios, 1.5 Cuadras Oeste||Hostel||-|

 |Hostel El Albergue||gasolinera petronic media cuadra abajo, Barrio San||Hostel||-|

 |Surfing Turtle Lodge||Isla Los Brasiles, Poneloya Leon||Hostel||-|